ruby-processing/toxicgem/README.md

 ## Using Toxiclibs jars in JRubyArt
 ### Also works with ruby-processing

 Here we demonstrate how to create a gem to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in JRubyArt.
 To compile the gem follow the instructions for [JRubyArt][].
-In this proof of concept version, only a small part of toxiclibs API is exposed, but in principle it should be possible to make all available!!!
-For this demonstration I have used up to date source code for version 21, since [toxis final release][] has yet to materialise.
+Most part of toxiclibs API is exposed in the latest version, (but only a few examples are included) in principle it should be possible to make all available!!!
+For this demonstration I have used up to date source code for version 21, since [toxis final release][] may never materialise (he's probably got more interesting things to do).
+There are reported to be number of outstanding bugs with toxiclibs, if they affect you report it [here][] (or better fix them yourself).

 ![grayscott image](http://4.bp.blogspot.com/-d4MiL4_0Njk/VFJMv6VUicI/AAAAAAAAEgY/fFAfrXDxNXM/s400/grayscott.png)